lispeak/core/README.md

 ### Symmetry 2: Static/dynamic words

 Static words mean static objects like "apple" and dynamic words mean some dynamic action like "to walk".
+It's similar to nouns and verbs.

 ### Symmetry 3: Main/additional words